Using Notes in Wispr Flow for iOS

 • Heading markdown shortcuts support H1–H3 only (#, ##, ###).

-• In rare cases where the app has trouble loading local storage on launch, notes created offline and not yet synced may be lost.
+• If the app has trouble loading local storage on launch, notes created offline and not yet synced may be lost.
 Synced notes are always recoverable.